We’re all afraid of something.

 What are you afraid of?

-It’s time to stop being afraid of whatever is preventing you from being happy, whatever is preventing you from being free.
-Because in the end, you’re holding on to the fear because you’re afraid to give it up.
+It’s time to stop being afraid of whatever is preventing you from being happy, whatever is preventing you from being free—starting with the excess stuff in your life.
+Because in the end, you’re holding on to the fear because you’re afraid to give any of it up.